The University of Texas at Dallas

 Brennan Stout

-Brennan Stout is currently a second year Ph.D. student in Geospatial Information Sciences at the University of Texas at Dallas.
+Brennan Stout is currently a second year PhD student in Geospatial Information Sciences at The University of Texas at Dallas.
 His research interests focus on spatial statistics and remote sensing.
-Brennan’s current research involves the study of the spatial distribution of risky behaviors, namely alcohol and tobacco consumption and census data.
+His current research involves the study of the spatial distribution of risky behaviors, namely alcohol and tobacco consumption and census data.
 Additionally, modelling supply and demand of alcohol and tobacco for the purpose of supporting epidemiological research of diseases related to consumption of those substances.
-Brennan is currently a teaching assistant for GIS classes at the University of Texas at Dallas.
+He is also a teaching assistant for GIS classes at The University of Texas at Dallas.

 Dongeun Kim